 The environmental surveys are presently underway and may affect the route of HS2 and how the scheme impacts you, as extra land might be required for the construction phase, tree planting/screening, balancing ponds, relocation of services and ecology etc. We have been told by HS2 that the Environmental Report should be released by Summer 2018.

 The Government has confirmed that Phase 2b is planned to be operational by 2033.
 Phase 2a (the link to Crewe) is due to be completed by 2027.

 For further information

-For more information please click more information. or if you own a property near to the preferred route and are concerned that the latest route may impact your property, then for professional advice please contact our Knaresborough Office on 01423 860322
+If you own a property near to the preferred route and are concerned that the latest route may impact your property, then for professional advice please contact our Knaresborough Office on 01423 860322.